zy97140/omp-benchmark-for-pytorch/README.md

 If you are familar of pytorch or torch [code](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/vector/AVX.c#L13-L16) and SIMD(2x256bit = 8x64bit = 8xsizeof(double)), you will know 2k may be OK if not using SIMD.
 It will be verified in next section.

 ### 4.3 openmp can speedup most of discontiguous tensor operations
 We choose add and copy operation for discontiguous tensors that are not great than 100K as the test case.
-The code of official version runs serailly and the Intel version runs parallelly.
-You can use the two versions as test method to reproduce the data.
+From 4.1 and 4.2, it is easy to understand that the code of official version runs serailly and the Intel version runs parallelly.

 Operation: copy
 Tensor Continuity: discontiguous